Shock9616/MadNES/README.md

 them in:

 - [x] Create a disassembler for 6502 assembly
-- [ ] Create C implementations for all 56 instructions to emulate a normal 6502
-      program (i.e. no graphics/sound/etc. just a normal CLI application)
+- [x] Create C implementations for all 56 instructions to emulate a normal 6502 program (i.e. no graphics/sound/etc. just a normal CLI application)
+- [ ] Write unit tests for all the instructions (probably should've done that while implementing them lol)
+- [ ] Implement a parser for the iNES ROM format (Probably at/around the same time as the next step)
 - [ ] Begin researching NES graphics and maybe try to get some simple homebrew applications running
 - [ ] Same thing for audio